TyberiusPrime/pypipegraph2/docs/content/docs/reference/jobs/CachedDataLoadingJob/_index.md

  and one that loads the data from cache_filename, and passes it to load_function

  This function returns a namedtuple with two fields: `.load` & `.calc` for the two jobs created.

+The load job calculates it's hash from the byte representation of the pickled object, beware if you're for example returning dictionaries with undefined insertion order.